-In 2003, the program was spun out from the Kauffman Foundation and placed under the aegis of the newly created Center for Venture Education.
-The Center, a non-profit, post-graduate educational institute, has expanded the program nationally and internationally.
+In 2003, the program was spun out from the Kauffman Foundation and placed under the aegis of the Center for Venture Education.
+The Center, a nonprofit, post-graduate educational institute, has expanded the program.